UT-CHG/BET/doc/examples/example_rst_files/linear_volume_binsize_large.rst

 ===========================
-Example: Linear Map Choose QoIs (volume / bin_ratio)
+Example: Linear Map Choose QoIs (volume / bin_size / large)
 ===========================

 This examples generates uniform random samples in the unit hypercube and